ADVERTISEMENT

 Neil is the parent of two twin girls that attend St. Clement’s School as Grade 7 students.
 He appreciates that the school individualizes the education for each student because of the many different interests each of his girls have.
 He believes that the school is a warm and nurturing environment that is preparing his daughters academically and socially for their futures.
 With a strong focus on mental well-being, St. Clement’s School shows it cares deeply for the students and their success.

-• “[St. Clement’s School] really is just a place where [my daughters] can thrive.
-In the last semester, [one of my daughters] did some different project work at [St. Clement’s School], and one of them was around architecture...
-She made this really beautiful structure.
-I think she was on that path towards medicine, but it's made her pause.
-She's got this lovely artistic side to her.
-I love that, because this is the time to discover those interests, and those passions.”
+• This school really is just a place where my daughter can thrive.
+In the last semester, she did some different project work.
+One of them was around architecture and integrating different things into that.
+I think she was on a path where she was going to go toward medicine, but that project made her pause.
+I love that because this is the time to discover those interests and those passions.

-• “There was consensus [in my family] that [St. Clement’s School] is a really positive, supportive, and nurturing environment.
-[My daughters] also talked about how they really try to individualize [education], and they look at [students] as individuals.”
+• St. Clement’s has this really positive, supportive, and nurturing environment.
+My daughters talked about how the teachers really try to individualise it.
+They look at people as individuals.

-• “I think the words [to describe St. Clement’s School] would be supportive and nurturing. … The academic rigor and all that stuff is there, but how do you get there?
-How do you best support [students] through that?
-It really starts with a caring, really nurturing environment, where nobody gets left behind. ...
-Some environments just allow certain people to succeed, and others are forgotten about.
-[St. Clement’s School] really is looking out for each individual [student], and what their needs are.”
+• The academic rigour and all that stuff is there, but how do you get there?
+How do you best support people through that?
+It really starts with a caring, really nurturing environment.
+And saying that, nobody gets left behind, right?
+St. Clement’s really looks out for each individual and what their needs are.

-• “I would say [St. Clement’s School] is a wonderful school, and the school really does live up to its values and its reputation. … It makes me super excited for the next four years and what the school is going to offer for the girls, and where it's going to take them.”
+• It's a wonderful school and the school really does live up to its values and its reputation.
+It makes me super excited for the next four years and what the school is going to offer for the girls and where it's going to take them.

 More about St. Clement's School